appacademy/aa-practice-test-generator/README.md

 - `solution.rb` combines the solutions for each problem

 **Warning**: If you run the generator again, it will re-write the previously generated files and erase your previous work.
 If you wish to save your previous work, you will need to rename the files.
 This applies to both generators.

+### Ben's `reset` feature and non-duplication of practice problems

+My fork of this generator ensures that by default when you randomly generate practice tests, you will never get duplicate problems unless you so choose to.
+The program now keeps track of every problem it's given you and only gives you problems you have never seen before, until you decide to reset the program.

+If you would like to reset the program, run the category generator with `ruby category_generator.rb`, then input `reset` when prompted.
+This will reset the program to its default state with randomly generated practice problems being drawn from the entire list of all possible problems again.